akshaybhandari/Calculator/README.md

 * clean: Removes generated class files.
 * clean_all: Removes generated class files and jar.
 * build: Compile the code.
-* deploy: Compile the code and Create a jar from it.
+* package: Compile the code and Create a jar from it.